Departure dates in 2019:

 Start the day by visiting the fascinating Northern Lights Centre in Reykjavik for an exciting and informative presentation on the Northern Lights.
 Then head onwards to Thingvellir National Park (UNESCO World Heritage site) where the world’s oldest parliament met for centuries on the shores of Iceland’s largest lake.

 Continue through farmland areas to the geothermal fields of Geysir with bubbling mud pools and the high-spouting Strokkur hot spring.
 Last but not least, visit the dramatic two-tiered Gullfoss waterfall, a spectacular sight in winter when frozen mid-cascade.
-Stop at Skalholt, Iceland’s capital during the Middle-Ages and now a culture centre with a beautiful church.
+Stop at Skalholt, Iceland’s capital during the Middle-Ages and now a cultural center with a beautiful church.
 During the day you will also visit Laugarvatnshellir cave where two Icelandic families built a cozy homestead and farm during the early 20th century.
-The furnishings and buildings in the cave has been restored to show how the residents once lived.
+The furnishings and buildings in the cave have been restored to show how the residents once lived.
 Dinner and overnight in the south coast area.

 Day 4: South Shore - Eyjafjallajokull Volcano

 Drive along the south shore, an area of Iceland that is beautiful to view in the winter.
 This is one of the main farm regions of the country, and the road will pass by typical Icelandic farms, often with Icelandic horses in the fields.
 This part of Iceland is home to the new Lava Centre, an interactive, high-tech educational exhibition depicting volcanic activity, earthquakes and the creation of Iceland over millions of years.
 Enjoy both the exhibit and viewing an interesting film about Icelandic volcanoes at the center's cinema.